+Maybe that’s because the city’s history is intimately connected with water.
 Water is essential to Amsterdam’s history.
 The city began its life as a fishing village in the 12th century, springing up along the banks of the river Amstel.
-To avoid the South Sea floods they dammed the river Amstel in 1220 and before long the town was known as Amstellodamus (Dam on the Amstel).
+Unfortunately, flooding became a problem and so they dammed the Amstel.
+Before long, the town was known as Amstellodamus (Dam on the Amstel).
 Over time its name got shortened to Amsterdam.

-Many cities offer one- or two-day sightseeing tours on a hop-on/hop-off bus, and we highly recommend them for a first-time visitor.
-These HOHOs can be convenient because they take us to all the popular, “must see” sights quickly, and for one price.
+We think a hop-on/hop-off bus is a convenient way to see all the popular, “must see” sights quickly, and for one price.

-Spending hours on the water appeals to some, but for those who would prefer to walk the city, there’s also the option of taking a regular canal tour of Amsterdam.
+Spending hours on the water appeals to some.
+However, for those who would prefer to walk the city, there’s also the option of taking a regular canal tour of Amsterdam.
 That’s what we did.
-Having experienced both a Thames cruise (London) and a Singapore River cruise, we knew from experience that any city with this much water would look completely different from a boat.
+Having taken a number of cruise tours, like the Thames (London) and the Singapore River, we knew from experience that any city with this much water looks completely different from a boat.

 Taller vessels need to use the larger waterways, where the bridges are able to open to let ships through.
 Speaking of which, in Amsterdam ‘the bridge was open’ is a valid excuse for being late for work.

-Building tall and skinny homes made sense back in the day because they take up less space (lower land tax, more per square kilometer), and it was more practical to have high floors in a canal-filled city prone to flooding.
-There is a problem with tight and narrow houses like these though: They also have tight and narrow staircases.
+Building tall and skinny homes made sense back in the day.
+They take up less space (lower land tax, more per square kilometer).
+Besides, high floors are more practical in a city with canal that are prone to flooding.
+These tight and narrow houses have a problem, though: They also have tight and narrow staircases.
 It didn’t take long until they figured out that it was impossible to get their furniture to the upper floors.

-This explains why houses have a deliberate forward tilt: It reduces the risk of scraping the furniture on the façade on the way up.
-Or accidentally breaking a window.
+Why do so many Dutch houses tilt forward?
+Because this reduces the risk of scraping the furniture on the façade on the way up.
+Also, there’s less chance of accidentally breaking a window.
 What a mess that would create!

 Some of Amsterdam’s houses also lean because of problems with the foundation or the ground underneath.
-They have installed black braces on the front to help stabilize them.
+If you notice black braces on a home’s facade, they are there to help stabilize the house.

 Because of how affordable they are (as compared to houses) houseboats quickly became very popular housing options.
 At one point the canals became so crowded with houseboats that Amsterdam finally passed a law requiring a mooring permit, then limited the number of permits.
 Today there are around 2500 houseboats in the city.

-Those houseboats could have become an eyesore but Amsterdam has a law that wood houseboats need to be repainted every three years.
-To get around this law most of the newer ones are made of concrete.
+Those houseboats could have become an eyesore.
+However, Amsterdam has a law that wood houseboats need to be repainted every three years.
+To get around this law, most newer boats are made of concrete.